-- Herbs, for garnish: This easy asparagus recipe is best complemented by herbs like tarragon, dill, chives, lemon balm, rosemary, or Italian seasoning.
+- Herbs, for garnish: like dill, chives, or rosemary.

 - Lemon Juice: for serving.
 You could even add some lemon zest for extra tang.

-If your stalks haven’t been pre-prepared, trim the ends to remove any woody parts.
-Then, roughly chop the stalks so they measure about ½ inch (1cm).
+Prepare the Vegetables: If the asparagus stalks are not pre-prepared, trim the ends to remove any woody parts.
+Then, roughly chop the stalks so they measure about ½ inches (1cm).
+For garnish, keep a few stalks aside to blanch or steam later on.
+(Check my guide on how to cook asparagus to see the methods.)

 Then, chop up your onion into small chunks and mince the garlic.